Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

         ```
 9. **Commit and sync** so our project contains our `agg_lap_times_moving_avg.py` model, add a commit message and **Commit changes**.

-Now that we understand how to create python transformations we can use them to prepare our data for machine learning!
+Now that we understand how to create python transformations we can use them to prepare train machine learning models and generate predictions!

 <!-- ------------------------
 ## Machine Learning prep -- cleaning and encoding